Anolis garmani

 Anolis garmani, also known commonly as the Jamaican giant anole, the Jamaican anole, and the Jamaica giant anole, is a species of lizard in the family Dactyloidae.
 The species is endemic to Jamaica, but has been introduced to Florida.

-Etymology
+Taxonomy

+Illustration by Hans Sloane, identified by later authors as being of Anolis garmani.

+According to Anthony Russell and Aaron Bauer, the taxonomic history of Anolis garmani can be traced back to 1725, when Hans Sloane published a work in which he spoke of and illustrated a large greenish-grey lizard with a short dorsal crest.
+In 1743, Mark Catesby published a figure of an anole under the name Lacerta viridis jamaicensis that has been identified as a member of Anolis garmani by later authors, and there is evidence suggesting that it was off this figure that Carl Linnaeus based his 1758 description of Lacerta bullaris on, which would make that name the most senior synonym for the species.
+Leonhard Stejneger was the first to use the name Anolis garmani for the species, doing so in his 1899 description of it.
 The specific name, garmani, is in honor of American herpetologist Samuel Garman.

-Geographic range
+Distribution and habitat

 The Jamaican giant anole is native to Jamaica.
 It has been introduced into Florida.
 There are recent records from Grand Cayman, but it is unclear if it has become established there.

-Habitat

 The preferred natural habitat of A. garmani is forest, at altitudes from sea level to 1,300 m, but it is also found on large trees in gardens.